Understanding Failures of Deep Networks via Robust Feature Extraction

 \myquote{We will conduct error analysis for a classification model (robust Resnet-50) trained on ImageNet.
 We ask you to imagine that you are part of a team that will deploy this in production and wants to understand where the model is incorrect and identify action items upon failures.}

-Each participant inspected two different class groupings.
-The first grouping was randomly assigned from a set of five pre-selected groupings where the most important features for failure explanation were considered as ``easy to describe'' by MTurk workers to facilitate onboarding (exact assignment shown in Table~\ref{tab:user_study_conditions_1}, Appendix Section~\ref{sec:app_user_study}).
+All participants inspected two groupings.
+The first grouping was randomly assigned from a set of five pre-selected groupings where the most important features for failure explanation were rated as ``easy to describe'' by crowd workers to facilitate onboarding (exact assignment in Table~\ref{tab:user_study_conditions_1}, Appendix Section~\ref{sec:app_user_study}).
 The second grouping was selected randomly.
-For each grouping, participants were first presented with a decision tree (of depth 2) describing the failure modes.
-For each node, they could see the respective error rate and coverage, the instances in the node, and the visualization of the feature responsible for the split.
+In each case, participants were presented with a decision tree (of depth 2) describing the failure modes.
+For each node, they could see the error rate and coverage, the instances in the node, and the visualization of the feature responsible for the split.
 To collect feedback on their experience, we asked the following questions: